muaddib1984/gr-JAERO/README.md

 (you may see data in the 'SUs' console without the Volume light on, but it's good practice to have all lights green in JAERO) You should see data in the 'SUs' console and/or the ACARS console and also the 'Plane Log' window.

+To use the highly optimized demodulator, you will first need the stillsuit project (link above).
+Choose the stillsuit flowgraph for your SDR (LimeSDR, RTLSDR, etc.), and start the flowgraph.
+Match the sample rate from your stillsuit flowgraph by editing the <code>sample_rate</code> variable in the <code>JAERO_stillsuit_demod.grc</code> flowgraph. will connect to your SDR and output the I/Q samples to ZMQ.
+The usage is the similar to the above, however there is no need to tune the LO.

 ## Testing/Verification

 Testing has been done with live SDR data streams and pre-recorded I/Q files.
 For Live testing a Nooelec L-Band Patch antenna with Nooelec Sawbird IO Filter/LNA was used.
 SNR of 6-10dB is ideal.